openpolitics/manifesto/culture.md

 Encourage the Advertising Standards Authority to tighten regulations around the use of pseudo-scientific language and terminology for the promotion of cosmetic, toiletry, food or other products, without sufficient evidence.

 [^1]: [Can we have our freedom to joke now please?](https://www.openrightsgroup.org/campaigns/modernise-copyright) - Open Rights Group

+## Media Retractions

+Media outlet retractions should mirror the original article.
+This covers font size, word count, page space and positioning within the document.
+If a media outlet does not follow this it will receive a fine from OfCom.